Campaign in south-west France (1814): Passage of the Adour, February 1814

 Hope in the meantime, after feints higher up the Adour, succeeded (22 and 23 February) in passing 600 men across the river in boats.
 The nature of the ground, and there being no suspicion of an attempt at this point, led to the French coming out very tardily to oppose them; and when they did, some Congreve Rockets (then a novelty) threw them into confusion, so that the right bank was held until, on the morning of 24 February, the flotilla of chasse-marées appeared from Saint-Jean-de-Luz, preceded by men-of-war boats.
 Several men and vessels were lost in crossing the bar, but by noon on 26 February the bridge of 26 vessels had been thrown and secured, batteries and a boom placed to protect it, 8,000 troops passed over, and the enemy's gunboats driven up the river.
-Bayonne was then invested on both banks as a preliminary to the siege.
+Bayonne was then invested in both banks as a preliminary to the siege.

 Battle of Orthez, February 1814

 On 27 February, Wellington, having with little loss effected the passage of the Pau below Orthez, attacked Soult.
-At the Battle of Orthez the Allies and French were of about equal strength (37,000): the former having 48 guns, the latter 40.
+At the Battle of Orthez, the Allies and French were of about equal strength (37,000): the former having 48 guns, the latter 40.
 Soult held a strong position behind Orthez on heights commanding the roads to Dax and Saint-Sever.
 Beresford was directed to turn his right, if possible cutting him off from Dax, and Hill his left towards the Saint-Sever road.
 Beresford's attack, after hard fighting over difficult ground, was repulsed, when Wellington, perceiving that the pursuing French had left a central part of the heights unoccupied, thrust up the Light Division into it, between Soult's right and centre.
-At the same time Hill, having found a ford above Orthez, was turning the French left, when Soult retreated just in time to save being cut off, withdrawing towards Saint-Sever, which he reached on 28 February.
-The allied loss was about 2,000; the French 4,000 and 6 guns.
+At the same time Hill, having found a ford above Orthez was turning the French left, when Soult retreated just in time to save being cut off, withdrawing towards Saint-Sever, which he reached on 28 February.
+The Allied loss was about 2,000; the French had 4,000 and 6 guns.

 Action at Tarbes, March 1814

 From Saint-Sever Soult turned eastwards to Aire-sur-l'Adour, where he covered the roads to Bordeaux and Toulouse.
 Beresford, with 12,000 men, was now sent to Bordeaux, which opened its gates as promised to the Allies.
 Driven by Hill from Aire-sur-l'Adour on 2 March 1814, Soult retired by Vic-en-Bigorre, where there was a combat (19 March), and Tarbes, where there was a severe action (20 March), to Toulouse behind the Garonne.
-He endeavoured also to rouse the French peasantry against the Allies, but in vain, for Wellington's justice and moderation afforded them no grievances.
+He endeavored also to rouse the French peasantry against the Allies, but in vain, for Wellington's justice and moderation afforded them no grievances.

-Wellington wished to pass the Garonne above Toulouse in order to attack the city from the south—its weakest side—and interpose between Soult and Suchet.
+Wellington wished to pass the Garonne above Toulouse to attack the city from the south—its weakest side—and interpose between Soult and Suchet.
 But finding it impracticable to operate in that direction, he left Hill on the west side and crossed at Grenade below Toulouse (3 April).